-M.Tech. in Agricultural Technology (2 Years)
+M.Tech. in Agriculture Engineering (2 Years)

 About Centre

 In Indian Economy, Agriculture retains its primary importance in terms of its value and employment generation.
 There are millions of farmers tilling on small and marginal holdings, who need best cultivation methods.
 This is a Challenge.
 In addition, Indian Agriculture faces challenges due to Biotic and Abiotic stresses (impact of disease, insect and pest infestations, soil salinity, heat, cold, drought, flood etc.), Climate Change, Changes in food habits and nutritional requirements, Population pressure, Pressure of global trade and competitiveness, and Technological development.
-Strategic intervention of Information and Communication Technologies (ICTs) in Agricultural Input, Production and Output systems, integrate and facilitate trade, technology and food security, through effective Value-chain and Supply-chain Models.
+Strategic intervention of Information and Communication Technologies (ICTs) in Agriculture Input, Production and Output systems, integrate and facilitate trade, technology and food security, through effective Value-chain and Supply-chain Models.
 This is a priority engagement..

 ICT in Agriculture (Digital Technology in Agriculture) is gaining momentum throughout the World.
-There is a huge demand for Agricultural Graduates with ICTs skills and profound Informatics knowledge, to leverage a mix of emerging and existing technologies, for effective and inexpensive ICT penetration in agricultural development, and to be the global lead enabler in innovating solutions for productivity increase and prosperity, through Informatics for agricultural development.
-It requires about 100000 “agricultural graduates-ready” through agricultural informatics, for undertaking S&T based agricultural development, and rejuvenating and ushering in agricultural dynamism in the country, by 2025.
+There is a huge demand for Agriculture Graduates with ICTs skills and profound Informatics knowledge, to leverage a mix of emerging and existing technologies, for effective and inexpensive ICT penetration in Agriculture development, and to be the global lead enabler in innovating solutions for productivity increase and prosperity, through Informatics for Agriculture development.
+It requires about 100000 “Agriculture graduates-ready” through Agriculture informatics, for undertaking S&T based Agriculture development, and rejuvenating and ushering in Agriculture dynamism in the country, by 2025.

 The University proposes to build capability and entrepreneurship development of Rural Youths in the area of Digital Technology in Agriculture, as proposed by the Doubling Farmers Income by 2022 (DFI-2022), Report (Govt. of India) 2018, strategically as follows:

-• Digitalized Integrated Land and Water Management System – Per Drop More Crop;
+- Digitalized Integrated Land and Water Management System – Per Drop More Crop;

-• Digitalized Farm Health Management for reduction of Farmers' Losses.
+- Digitalized Farm Health Management for reduction of Farmers' Losses.

 Sustainable Development Goals (SDGs) of The United Nations

 The 2030 Agenda for Sustainable Development, adopted by all United Nations Member States in 2015, provides a shared blueprint, through 17 SDGs, for peace and prosperity for people and the planet, now and into the future.
 The 17 SDGs are integrated.
-Agricultural Informatics and e-Governance Research programme provides the required ecosystem to facilitate achieving SDGs and its Targets.
+Agriculture Informatics and e-Governance Research programme provides the required ecosystem to facilitate achieving SDGs and its Targets.

 Our Vision